 Job Qualifications for MOS 0811

 Marines must have a general technical or GT score of 90 or above on the Armed Services Vocational Aptitude Battery (ASVAB) to qualify as field artillery cannoneers.
-They'll complete the USMC cannon crewman course and demonstrate their qualification through performance when they've completed their basic training, or they can complete the appropriate MCI courses.
+They'll complete the USMC cannon crewman course and demonstrate their qualification through their performance when they've completed their basic training, or they can complete the appropriate MCI courses.
 In the second scenario, recruits will demonstrate their qualification through on-the-job training.

 Related Marine Corps Jobs

-A job that's related to the field artillery cannoneer but slightly different is MOS 0814, the high mobility artillery rocket system or HIMARS operator.
+A job closely related to the field artillery cannoneer but slightly different is MOS 0814, the high mobility artillery rocket system or HIMARS operator.
 Like their counterparts in MOS 0811, these operators prepare the HIMARS for movement, combat, and firing.
 They inspect and prepare the launcher system for employment to include movement to and from concealment positions and firing positions.
 They operate the fire control systems and handle the multiple launch rocket system family of munitions.

 HIMARS operators also perform preventative maintenance and clean the weapon's components.
 They make routine tests and authorized repairs to HIMARS, and they provide security.
 They ensure that battery positions are camouflaged and they protect HIMARS from chemical warfare agents.